raiyansarker/smtp-checker/README.md

 Formatting email correctly is surprisingly difficult.
 There are myriad overlapping RFCs, requiring tight adherence to horribly complicated formatting and encoding rules – the vast majority of code that you'll find online that uses the `mail()` function directly is just plain wrong!
 After all these problems, finding the exact error for your local server is a bit hard and here comes this tool.
 ### License
-This tool uses `GPL` license.
+This tool uses `MIT` license.
 Please read LICENSE for information on the software availability and distribution.
 ### Installation
 Use git clone or download the package and start your local server.
 And you will be good to go!
 Here is a demo: [Click Here](https://app.raiyansarker.com/?dir=smtp)
 ### Donation